-Section 120.1(a)1 of the Energy Code, concerning ventilation requirements, does not apply to "refrigerated warehouses and other spaces or buildings that are not normally used for human occupancy and work."
-The definition of refrigerated warehouses covers all refrigerated spaces greater than or equal to 3,000 ft,2 where mechanical refrigeration is at or below 55°F (13°C), which will in some instances include spaces with occupancy levels or durations, effect of stored product on space conditions, or other factors that may require ventilation for one or more reasons.
-Accordingly, while the Energy Code does not require ventilation for refrigerated warehouses, it is acknowledged that ventilation may be needed in some instances and is left to the determination of the owner and project engineer.
+Section 120.1(a)1 of the Energy Standards, concerning ventilation requirements, includes an exception for "Refrigerated warehouses and other spaces or buildings that are not normally used for human occupancy and work."
+The definition of refrigerated warehouses covers all refrigerated spaces at or below 55°F (13°C), which will in some instances include spaces with occupancy levels or durations, effect of stored product on space conditions, or other factors that may require ventilation for one or more reasons.
+Accordingly, while the Energy Standards do not require ventilation for refrigerated warehouses, it is acknowledged that ventilation may be needed in some instances and is left to the determination of the owner and project engineer.

 A space that is part of a refrigerated facility is used solely to freeze meat products and not for storage.
 The design evaporator load is 310 Btu/hr-ft2 at the applied conditions.
-Does the space have to comply with the space requirements in §120.1(a) of the Energy Codes?
+Does the space have to comply with the space requirements in §120.1(a) of the Energy Standards?

 Yes.
-If the warehouse is $3,000 \text{ ft}^2$ or larger or served by a refrigeration system serving $3,000 \text{ ft}^2$ or more, it must meet all the requirements in subsections 1,2, 6, and 7.
+If the warehouse is 3,000 ft or larger or served by a refrigeration system serving 3,000 ft or more, it must meet all the requirements in subsections 1,2, 6, and 7.
 It also must meet the requirements of subsections 3A, 4C, 4D, 4E, 4F, 4G, 5A, and 5C.
 There are exceptions for 3B, 3C, 4A, 4B, and 5B.

 A refrigerated warehouse space is used to cool and store melons received from the field.
 After the product temperature is lowered, the product is stored in the same space for a few days until being shipped or sent to packaging.
-The design evaporator capacity is 300 Btu/hr-ft2 at the applied conditions.
-Does the space have to comply with all the space requirements of §120.1(a) of the Energy Code?
+The design evaporator capacity is 300 Btu/hr-ft at the applied conditions.
+Does the space have to comply with all the space requirements of §120.1(a) of the Energy Standards?

 Yes.
 While the design evaporator capacity is greater than 240 Btu/hr-ft2 and the space is used for product pull down for part of the time, the space is also used for holding product after it has been cooled.
-Accordingly, the space has to comply with the space requirements of §120.1(a) of the Energy Code.
+Accordingly, the space has to comply with the space requirements of §120.1(a) of the Energy Standards.

-Comment: This measure does not define a specific time limit that a quick chill (which for clarity includes quick "freeze") space could operate as a holding space (i.e., at full speed and thus full fan power).
+Comment: This measure does not define a specific time limit that a quick chill (which for clarity includes quick "freeze") space could operate as a holding space (i.e. at full speed and thus full fan power).
 The typical high fan power density in a quick chill space, particularly at full speed after the high cooling load has been removed, is very inefficient.
 Thus, a reasonable expectation for a dedicated quick chill space is to allow no more time (at full speed) than is appropriate to remove the product in a normal business cycle of loading, cooling/freezing, and removing product once it has been reduced to temperature.
-If product is to be held any longer, variable speed is required to reduce fan power.
+If product is to be held any longer, variable-speed is required to reduce fan power.
 Variable-speed requirements are discussed in under mechanical system requirements (sub-section 10.6.3B) of Chapter 10.